telerik/maui-docs/controls/maskedentry/maskedentry-events.md

 # Events

-RadMaskedEntry exposes the following events:
+The MaskedEntry exposes the following events:

 * `ValueChanging`: Occurs when the editing value is changing.
 Through the `MaskedEntryValueChangingEventArgs` you can get a hold of: